 Our Approach to Treating Autism

 Over recent years, there has been much debate surrounding the terms- spectrum disorder and spectrum condition.
-However, at ASC Healthcare we have adopted the term autism spectrum condition which is aligned to our principles, our core values, our approach and our philosophy and it is less stigmatising, it reflects that these individuals have not only disabilities that require a medical diagnosis, but also areas of cognitive strength.’.
+However, at ASC Healthcare we have adopted the term autism spectrum condition which is aligned to our principles, our core values, our approach and our philosophy and it is less stigmatizing, it reflects that these individuals have not only disabilities that require a medical diagnosis, but also areas of cognitive strength.

 We do not believe in working within a deficit model while treating autism, i.e. we do not focus on what people can’t do but on their strengths.
-We know and firmly understand that people with an asc have undoubted strengths such as, learning and following routines and understanding visual information, and that we can support these strengths to offset their individual areas of difficulty.
+We know and firmly understand that people with autism or an ASC condition have undoubted strengths such as, learning and following routines and understanding visual information, and that we can support these strengths to offset their individual areas of difficulty.
 This is the starting point for everyone we support, thereafter we can enable their on-going development by surrounding them with good autism practices and approaches that are meaningful to them.

 “Through our unique delivery of a social and clinical partnership model, we will actively support individuals to develop a range of life skills and functional strategies.
 These will allow individuals to live the life they want to live now and in the future.

-We recognise and endorse the philosophy that a hospital is not a home, but a place for extra support, during a critical time in a person’s lifetime.
+We recognize and endorse the philosophy that a hospital is not a home, but a place for extra support, during a critical time in a person’s lifetime.
 The emphasis of our work from point of referral will always focus on discharge preparation”.